bsdlcook/freebsd/README.md

 - **pupdate**: Update the ports collection;
 - **pupgrade**: Upgrade FreeBSD, applying any new patches;
 - **pstats**: Returns info about the installed packages.

-# Workflow

-Granted, this work-flow helps various mundane tasks less insufferable (for me personally) and much more time efficient if you know how to use it correctly; adapt the setup to your heart's content so under no circumstances am I guaranteeing this is for *you* specifically.
-If there's anything to improve and/or critique I'm open to suggestions, simply create a pull request or issue and I'll take a look into it when I have the time to.

 ### Keybindings